fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 In the wider F# exosystem there are many cross-platform and/or portable packages and libraries.
 Here are some examples - many others are also available:

-* [Math.Net Numerics](http://numerics.mathdotnet.com/) - Math.NET Numerics provides cross-platform and portable  methods and algorithms for numerical computations in science, engineering and every day use.
+* [Math.Net Numerics](http://numerics.mathdotnet.com/) - Math.NET Numerics provides cross-platform and portable  methods and algorithms for numerical computations in science, engineering and everyday use.
 Covered topics include special functions, linear algebra, probability models, random numbers, interpolation, integral transforms and more.

 * [ServiceStack](http://www.servicestack.net/) - "Thoughtfully architected, obscenely fast, thoroughly enjoyable web services for all"